mvoidex/UnicodeMath/README.md

 <pre>
 \forall
 </pre>
-and it will be automatically converted to ∀
+then insert space and text will be automatically converted to ∀

 To explicitly convert (or convert back) use command 'UnicodeMath: Swap'